 Jaime Goodrich is an Associate Professor of English at Wayne State University and Editor of Criticism: A Quarterly for Literature and the Arts.
 She specializes in early modern literature, with a particular focus on early modern women writers and religion, especially Catholicism.
 In recovering the neglected and lost voices of marginalized female authors, she aims to extend the boundaries of the canon and to demonstrate the value of early modern women's writings for our contemporary era.
 Her first monograph analyzes the political and cultural aspects of early modern Englishwomen's religious translations (Faithful Translators: Authorship, Gender, and Religion in Early Modern England, Northwestern University Press, 2014).
 Her second monograph (Writing Habits: God, Text, and Community in English Benedictine Convents, 1600-1800) is forthcoming in Fall 2021 from University of Alabama Press, as part of its new series, Strode Studies in Early Modern Literature and Culture.
-Combining the methodologies of historicism and philosophy, Writing Habits considers the existentialist implications of the monastery as a God-centered community.
+Combining the methodologies of historicism and philosophy, Writing Habits considers the existentialist implications of the God-centered communities found in monasteries.
 In addition, she has published over a dozen articles and book chapters in ANQ, Archivium Hibernicum, British Catholic History, English Literary Renaissance, Huntington Library Quarterly, Journal of Medieval and Early Modern Studies, Renaissance and Reformation, Sixteenth Century Journal, Studies in Philology, and edited collections from Ashgate, Brill, Cambridge University Press, Oxford University Press, and University of Michigan Press.
 She is the recipient of research grants from the US-UK Fulbright Commission, the American Association of University Women, the Renaissance Society of America, the Catholic Record Society, and the Moore Institute at NUI Galway.
 Currently, she is finishing two book-length editions of texts by and about early modern English nuns.
 In collaboration with Laurence Lux-Sterritt, she is producing an edition of documents related to spiritual quarrels among the Brussels Benedictines during the 17th century.
 She is also editing the complete works of Catherine Magdalen Evelyn, an English Poor Clare who was both an accomplished poet and translator.

 Research interest(s)/area of expertise